| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 max_batch_size |

 Integer.
 The maximum number of coalitions to estimate simultaneously within each iteration.
-A larger numbers requires more memory, but may have a slight computational advantage. |
+A larger number requires more memory, but may have a slight computational advantage. |

 min_n_batches |

 Integer.
 The minimum number of batches to split the computation into within each iteration.
-Larger numbers gives more frequent progress updates.
+Larger numbers give more frequent progress updates.
 If parallelization is applied, this should be set no smaller than the number of parallel workers. |

 Martin Jullum